 Beyond hundreds of artists, authors and assorted exhibitors, Flame Con also features panel discussions and workshops, but this post will focus on the rad exhibitor-floor action, because that’s where we spent most of our time.
 Now, as Frank N Furter once said, ‘Let me show you around!’

 Flame Con is a BFD!
 Launched in 2015, Flame Con is the first LGBTQ comic convention in New York City, and the largest LGBTQ comic convention in the world.
-No matter what pop culture passion you favor, you’ll find an insanely diverse selection of exhibitors showcasing LGBTQ-inclusive Comics, Graphic Novel, Anime, Manga, video games, movies, television and more!
+No matter what pop culture passion you favor, you’ll find an insanely diverse selection of exhibitors showcasing LGBTQ-inclusive Comics, Graphic Novels, Anime, Manga, video games, movies, television and more!
 Most importantly, everyone is at Flame Con to have fun and let their freak flag fly!

 Look How Much Fun This Fan is Having?!